Congressional District # 05

 After a two-year evaluation of the monitoring results, EPA and WDNR approved a reduced monitoring schedule in January 2000.
 Based on relatively slow groundwater movement and negligible changes in the groundwater gradient, EPA and WDNR subsequently approved a probationary shutdown of the groundwater extraction system in 2003; however, groundwater contaminant monitoring continued on an annual basis.
 During the 6.5 years that the groundwater pumping system operated, groundwater contaminant levels declined to nondetectable levels and the surrounding wetlands have remained viable.
 Since 2003, benzene is the only contaminant of concern that has been consistently detected in shallow groundwater at one downgradient monitoring location (called "PZ-02").
 Monthly monitoring has been performed at this location since 2004.

-A second FYR report was completed in September 2005 and EPA found that the remedy is currently protective of human health and the environment because all portions of the remedy, except for institutional controls (ICs), are functioning properly.
+A second FYR report was completed in September 2005 and EPA found that the remedy was protective of human health and the environment because all portions of the remedy, except for institutional controls (ICs), are functioning properly.
 During the review, EPA assessed the effectiveness of site ICs, the status of private well use downgradient of the site, and whether the probationary shutdown of the groundwater extraction and treatment system had adversely affected the protectiveness of the remedy.
 The FYR report indicated that an EPA decision document needed to be issued for OU 2 in order to memorialize groundwater cleanup criteria.

 On July 12, 2007, EPA issued a proposed plan which described its preferred alternative for a final groundwater cleanup remedy at the site.
 On September 26, 2007, at the conclusion of the public comment period, EPA issued a Record of Decision (ROD) for OU 2.
 The ROD documented EPA's selected cleanup plan which included the use of monitored natural attenuation (MNA) to track the cleanup of the remaining low levels of benzene from the groundwater.
 The remedy also specifies clean-up levels for groundwater contaminants; requires regular groundwater testing; requires ICs to prevent the use of groundwater and to protect the remedy; and requires the reactivation of the on-site groundwater pumping system should pollutant levels indicate that contamination might move off-site.